Hesperian Health Guides

 Hepatitis and pregnancy

 If a woman has signs of hepatitis while she is pregnant, seek medical advice.
-The baby will need vaccinations after birth to prevent infection with Hepatitis B.
+All babies should get vaccinations after birth to prevent infection with hepatitis B, and especially a baby whose mother has signs of hepatitis.